langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 - The incorporation of CI/CD practices in the AI/ML domain presents unique challenges.
 Integrating open source AI/ML libraries requires meticulous care.
-Every phase of the CI/CD pipeline potentially exposes the system to vulnerabilities, emphasizing the need for robust security checks at each stage to avoid potential risks.
+Every phase of the CI/CD pipeline potentially exposes the system to vulnerabilities, emphasising the need for robust security checks at each stage to avoid potential risks.
   [O'Reilly: 97 Things Every Application Security Professional Should Know][
     oreilly-97-things-every-application-security-professional-should-know]